-I am hugely honoured to have been asked to serve in the Prime Minister, Boris Johnson’s, first Government as an Assistant Government Whip.
+I am hugely honoured to have been asked to continue serving in the Prime Minister, Boris Johnson’s, Government as an Assistant Government Whip.

 Day-to-day, Whips also frequently act as the ‘tellers’ who count the votes in divisions, and are also largely responsible for arranging the business of Parliament, alongside the Leader of the House - a set-up frequently referred to as 'the usual channels'.

 In terms of my role as your local MP, the only real difference local people will see is the fact that I am no longer permitted to speak in parliamentary debates, ask questions in the House, or sign Early Day Motions (EDMs); albeit I never signed EDMs as a backbench MP anyway, given they have virtually no impact in policy making terms, and raising concerns both verbally and in writing with Ministers on behalf of my constituents is much the more effective approach.

 However, serving in this role is a real opportunity to raise those same issues and concerns my constituents have at the very highest levels of Government, to be sat around the table helping to shape Government policy in several Departments, and to have enhanced access to Ministers across Government, over and above that which a backbench MP would have.
 Nothing else changes and I will still be working on local issues, concerns and constituency cases, day in, day out, and be around and about in our community, taking part in local visits to our schools and businesses, holding my weekly advice surgeries, and getting out there knocking on doors.